What you want for drawing with pen and ink

 Five-stages-to-inking-art

-My top pick for pen and ink books:
+Top pick for pen and ink books:

 Each resource offers similar content for developing techniques, selecting materials, and practicing exercises.

-Arthur L. Guptill’s book is quite comprehensive with 300 illustrations from famous masters.
+Arthur L. Guptill’s book is comprehensive, with 300 illustrations from famous masters.
 The instructional tone is a bit dated however the information is still relevant today.
-Frank Lohan’s book was written in the same era.
-It also outlines useful step-by-steps but the rendering quality is comparatively less impressive than Gutptill’s.
-Alphonso Dunn’s book is modern and although intended to be purchased with its companion workbook, is fine as a standalone resource.

 Where to find good references:

-For sketching thumbnails and doing exercises, I use medium-soft graphite pencils (HB, B, 2B) on fine-toothed paper.
-I prefer a smooth paper to a rough porous surface.
 The smoother texture is gentler for fineliner pens and markers which gives the option to practice ink strokes directly on top of pencil doodles or practice sketches.

 Tombow-water-based-pens